Definition: spatially inhomogeneous transparent structures for guiding light

 Some types of waveguides (e.g. the channel waveguide on the right side of Figure 1) exhibit modes with strongly asymmetric intensity profiles.
 It also happens that guided modes exist only for one polarization direction, or that the modes for different polarization directions have very different properties.

-Various properties such as the propagation loss, the bend sensitivity (for fibers), the propagation constant and the chromatic dispersion (see below) can substantially depend on the type of guided mode.
+Various properties such as the propagation losses, the bend sensitivity (for fibers), the propagation constant and the chromatic dispersion (see below) can substantially depend on the type of guided mode.

 Confinement of light in a waveguide leads to wave vectors which are tilted against the propagation direction.
 This affects the phase delay per unit length and thus the chromatic dispersion properties (→ waveguide dispersion).
 For example, the dispersion of a photonic crystal fiber with small mode area can be anomalous in the visible spectral region, although the silica material would have normal dispersion.